Russia-Ukraine war: Key things to know about the conflict - The Boston Globe

 Advertisement

-Ukrainian authorities said there are plans, with support from the Red Cross, for several evacuation and humanitarian aid delivery routes.
+Ukrainian authorities said there are plans for several evacuation and humanitarian aid delivery routes.
 The top priority remains freeing people from the city of Mariupol and getting aid to its desperate population.

 Buses were being sent Friday to multiple Kyiv suburbs to bring people to the capital, where authorities say half of the metropolitan area’s population, or around 2 million, has already fled.

-There are also efforts to create new humanitarian corridors around the cities of Kherson in the south, Chernihiv in the north and Kharkiv in the east.
-Russian forces are blockading Kharkiv and pushing their offensive in the south around three cities and towns, including the hometown of Ukraine’s president, Kryvyi Rih.
+There were also efforts to create new humanitarian corridors around the cities of Kherson in the south, Chernihiv in the north and Kharkiv in the east.
+Russian forces were blockading Kharkiv and pushing their offensive in the south around three cities and towns, including the hometown of Ukraine’s president, Kryvyi Rih.

 Advertisement